Compare the best cashback credit cards

 How do cashback cards work?

-A cashback credit card gives you cash rewards on pretty much all your spending – usually in the form of credit on your account.
-The offers vary between cards, with each card offering the potential to earn at different rates (sometimes multiple rates depending on where you spend) and some offering an introductory “sign-up” bonus as a sweetener.
+A cashback credit card gives you cash rewards on pretty much all your spending, usually in the form of credit on your account.
+Cashback offers vary between credit cards and sometimes even an individual card can have multiple earn rates that apply depending on where you spend.
+Some cashback credit cards also offer an introductory “sign-up” bonus as a sweetener.

 In fact, there are three main ways you can earn cashback on your credit card purchases, which we’ve outlined here: